netlify-templates/victor-hugo/README.md

 Files in the static folder end up in the web root.
 So a file called `static/favicon.ico` will end up being available as `/favicon.ico` and so on...

-The `src/main.js` file is the entrypoint for Svelt and will be built to `/public/main.js`
+The `src/main.js` file is the entrypoint for Svelte and will be built to `/public/main.js`

 You can use **ES6** and use both relative imports or import libraries from npm.